JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 The amount of parallelism used can be controlled by the environment variable `JULIA_IMAGE_THREADS=n`.
 Also, due to the limitations of Windows-native COFF binaries, multithreading is disabled when compiling large images on Windows.

-## Avoiding races during parallel Precompilation
+## Avoiding races during parallel precompilation

 *Ian Butterworth*